fraboeni/individualized-pate/README.md

   module load Python/3.9.5-GCCcore-10.3.0
   module load CUDA/11.3.1
   module load cuDNN/8.2.1.32-CUDA-11.3.1

-  ppp-run -c $1 -d $2 -o $3
+  source /path/to/venv/bin/activate # source the virtualenvironment that had previously been set up. ppp-run -c $1 -d $2 -o $3
   ```
 - The above job-script wraps the pate_mnist script and is executed with sbatch: